TsaorKG/docker-utils/blue-green-deployment/README.md

 This will switch from current color blue to green.
 The next time you call switch it will swith from green to blue.

 In order to test the switch use the test-site script which will infinitely curl the color page of the sample app.
-This will show the impact of the switch.
+Run it in another terminal window then run the switch script, this will show the impact of the switch.
+You should have an output like below

+    ./test-site.sh
+    blue
+    blue
+    blue
+    blue
+    (...)
+    blue
+    green
+    blue
+    green
+    blue
+    (...)
+    green
+    green
+    green
+    green